galaxyproject/training-material/topics/dev/tutorials/tool-generators-advanced/tutorial.md

 The workflow at https://zenodo.org/record/4686436/files/TFdemo_wf_april13_planemo.ga?download=1 was used to create the sample history examples.
 It requires some data files as inputs.
 They can be copied from the imported history to a new history and the workflow can be imported and run from there.
 After connecting appropriate data sets to the different inputs, it will re-create all the samples for anyone wanting to see them run.
+Without a cluster overlay, the workflow runner will show red for all the jobs but they will all run and generate XML outputs.

 ## ToolFactory tips and tricks illustrated by some of the examples.